 You can also look into the differences between doing your own conveyancing and hiring a professional, before you make a final decision regarding what’s best for you.

 It is possible to do your own conveyancing.
-Some states, including Victoria and Queensland, offer DIY Conveyancing kits.
+Some states, including Victoria and Queensland, offer DIY Conveyancing kits which give you the know-how on how to do conveyancing yourself.
 These cost between $80 and $150, and correspond to the specific conveyancing laws for the particular state or territory you purchase the kit in.
 Because these laws do vary in between states or territories, be sure that you have purchased the correct kit.
 This kit provides a step by step breakdown of what you must do to complete the conveyancing process.
 Some kits also provide you with a telephone support service.

 If you are comfortable navigating the world of legal documents and terminology, have a lot of time on your hands, and are on a tight budget, then DIY Conveyancing may be a viable option for you.
 However, if you find legal terms confusing, are short on time, or have a case that’s not straightforward, it may be a waste of your time and money.
 If you’re not confident dealing with government departments, banks, and legal documents, you will probably want to use the services of a solicitor or conveyancer instead.